kudulab/dojo/README.md

     	Set to false if you want to force not interactive docker run -preserve-env-to-all string

+  -print-logs string
+        Decide when to print the logs of non-default containers.
+Possible values: always, failure (default), never.
+Only for driver: docker-compose
   -remove-containers string
     	Set to true if you want to not remove docker containers.
 Default: true -rm string